vexx32/PSKoans/CONTRIBUTING.md

     - Hit the ✔️ above the files to commit them to the local repo.
 1. Push Origin
     - In the lower left hand corner you should see 0⬇️1⬆️
-    - This will push your commits up to the master branch of your fork.
+    - This will push your commits up to the main branch of your fork.
 1. Pull Request
     - Go to Github and do a pull request from the PSKoans main page.
 1. Collaborate and have your change approved and merged into the main branch!